PrefectHQ/prefect/docs/orchestration/concepts/roles.md

 ### Restricted Users

 Restricted users are able to view all pages as a normal user would, but are unable to take any actions in Prefect Cloud.
-For example, they cannot cannot create projects, kick off flow runs, etc. In essence, restricted users are read-only members of a team.
+For example, they cannot create projects, kick off flow runs, etc. In essence, restricted users are read-only members of a team.

 ### Administrators